Retired Not Out, Paul Chappell's Journal

 The Ferry pub at Egremont

 While walking along the prom, I was passed by many cyclists.
-Just past the Ferry pub several in brightly coloured jackets headed my way.
+Just past The Ferry pub several in brightly coloured jackets headed my way.

 Cyclists passing the Ferryr Inn at Seacombe.

-Looking back towards the Ferry pub.
+Looking back towards the Ferry pub and the Pier Head.

 Looking back towards the Ferry Inn.

-Various views back towards Liverpool.
+Various views back towards Liverpool and the Pier Head.

 Liverpool waterfront, one.